jarinmanuvel/technical-exercise/README.md

    - Verifies validation messages and label visibility for the English signup page.

 ### Invalid Email Entry Validation for English Language
-   - Validates the error messages when an invalid email is entered in the English version.(negative scenario)
+   - Validates the error messages when an invalid email is entered in the English version.(Negative scenario)

 ### Label Validation Tests for English Language
    - Validates the labels in English language.